Our final news roundup and information overload hour.

 These are all the corporations that have left your state.

-And we're creating their corporate headquarters, one after another after another.
+And we're creating their corporate headquarters one after another, after another.

 There's a lot.

-So what I'm pointing out is how many jobs are we creating?
+So, what I'm pointing out is: how many jobs are we creating?

-Twice the number of Texas.
+Three times Florida, twice the number of Texas.

 Don't omit all of the facts.